NATIONAL CERTIFIED NURSES DAY

 A. Both a Registered Nurse and Certified Nurse complete a four-year bachelor’s degree.
 Like many areas of medicine, specialization is growing.
 A Certified Nurse receives additional training and certifications which qualify the nurse as proficient in certain types of nursing.

 Q. How many nurses are in the United States?

-A. According to the American Association of Colleges of Nursing, there are 3.8 Registered Nurses in the United States.
+A. According to the American Association of Colleges of Nursing, there are about 4.2 million Registered Nurses in the United States as of September 2022.